nkicg6/server-config/README.md

 doctl compute droplet list --format ID,Name,Public\ IPv4
 ```

-Add the IP to `inventory` and confirm ansible can ping via: `ansible all -m ping` and use the ansible playbook: `config.yml` via:
+Add the IP to `inventory` and use the ansible playbook: `config.yml` via:

 ```shell
 source .secrets # to set the PASSWORD_HASH variable. previously made with mkpasswd